 10:228 if both spouses die before mahr is paid, then wife’s inheritors claim the mahr, and the husband’s inheritors deny it, by istiḥsān hanifa says no mahr unless theres evidence for the clear amount of the mahr.
 But Y and M disagreed.

+10:254 if man marries woman and he’s mahjoob, then has khalwa, then she gets half of mahr according to AY and M, and by istiḥsān she should also have 3idda, though qiyas is that no 3idda, because mahjoob cannot have relations, and she gets half mahr cause he cant have relations, and this is not like case of 3inneen, because he could sometimes have relations, but mahjoob never can.
+But AH said he gets whole mahr, but this isn’t a disagreement on the istiḥsān case.

 10:276 If you try to marry off your slaves and they say they don’t want to be married, theyre still forced to.
 But if they actually say you’re lying then theyre not married.
 But Abu Hanifa says if the male slave claims owner is lying about having married him, then no marriage, but we don’t take the word of the female slave, and we believe him and say she’s married, even if she doesn’t want to be.

 10:288 Man marries woman then says she is my nursing sibling, then says no I made a mistake, then by istiḥsān theyre still married.